Voultapher/sort-research-rs/writeup/a_limited_performance_analysis_of_glidesort/text.md

-# A quick performance analysis of glidesort
+# A limited performance analysis of glidesort

 Author: Lukas Bergdoll @Voultapher
 Date: 04.02.2023

-This is a quick performance analysis of the recently released novel sort implementation glidesort [1](https://github.com/orlp/glidesort).
+This is a limited performance analysis of the recently released novel sort implementation glidesort [1](https://github.com/orlp/glidesort).

 ### Benchmark setup